Extremelyd1/HKMP/README.md

 ## Build instructions
 HKMP can also be built from scratch.
 This requires a few dependencies from the Hollow Knight game and the modding API.
-Namely, the following dependencies should be added as referenced assemblies from **the modding API**:
+Namely, the following assemblies are needed from **the modding API**:
 - `Assembly-CSharp.dll (modified by the modding API)`
 - `MMHOOK_Assembly-CSharp.dll`

-And the following assemblies should be added as references from **the Hollow Knight game/Unity**:
+And the following assemblies are needed from **the Hollow Knight game/Unity**:
 - `PlayMaker.dll`
 - `UnityEngine.AudioModule.dll`
 - `UnityEngine.CoreModule.dll`